SSH server hardening

 Disable root login

 Nobody should use the server as root, and therefore nobody should be able to login a root via ssh.
-Just to make sure you have an user with sudo created on the machine.
+To make sure you have an user with sudo created on the machine.

 Disable SSHv1 and use SSHv2

-SSHv2 is usually the default, but it is worth to make sure.
+SSHv2 is usually the default, but it is worth making sure.

 Set idle timeout interval

 The server uses this interval to check if the connection is still used and terminates the session when the client doesn't respond.
 With

 ClientAliveCountMax you can decide how often the server should send this message.